simjunheng/tp/docs/DeveloperGuide.md

     * Pros: Easier and more intuitive for the user to understand.
     * Cons: Hard to implement.

-#### 4.1.1 Add Strength/Weakness/Misc Features
+#### 4.1.7 Add Strength/Weakness/Misc Features

 ##### Implementation

 These features allow the user to add a strength, weakness, or miscellaneous note to a person in the person list .
 It is facilitated by `ModelManager` which makes use of the method `#setPerson()` to replace the particular person with the new person with modified note list (depending on the given command).

-Given below is an example usage scenario of how the add note mechanism behaves at each step._Note that three commands have similar implementations, so only strength will be provided here._
+Given below is an example usage scenario of how the Add Strength mechanism behaves at each step._Note that three commands have similar implementations, so only the Add Strength feature will be provided here._

 Step 1: The user inputs `strength-add 1 great endurance` to add the strength `great endurance` to the person in index `1` of the person list.